 The German Government is convinced that today’s complex challenges cannot be resolved through military means alone.
 Thus, Germany places equal emphasis on peace building, crisis prevention and recovery.
 Germany chaired the Peace Building Commission in 2010 and supports early recovery of post-crisis societies through its humanitarian and development assistance.

-The UN Security Council regularly considers the role of women in peacekeeping and conflicts, thus demonstrating that gender equality and the protection of women are key aspects of foreign and security policy.
+The role of women in peacekeeping and in conflicts is a prime focus of Germany’s UN Security Council membership.
+The aim is to anchor gender equality, participation and the protection of women as key elements of foreign and security policy.